 Where To Eat/Drink:

 We are SUPER health conscious individuals, being both Chiropractors & Yoga Teachers and, although we like to enjoy local cuisine when we travel, we love The HowUDishApp when we travel in the USA.
 HowUdish helps us find healthy options at nearby restaurants with detailed nutrition facts.

 Note: Payment was made to review HowUdish, but we only review things we really stand behind, and this app is one of them!

 Top Deck- 102nd Floor:

-The BEST way to take in sights of The Big Apple, is to head up to the top of the Empire State Building to have a cocktail and soak it all in.
+The BEST way to take in sights of The Big Apple, is to head up to Top Deck at the Empire State Building to have a cocktail and soak it all in.

 If you’re looking for more of a chill, relaxed vibe, the head to the rooftop of Output on a sunny day for epic views of the city and great music.
 Output also offers up one of the underground clubs in all of NYC, with a sound system that will blow your mind.

-Located on the 22nd floor of the rooftop of The William Vale Hotel in Brooklyn, Westlight is a super chic spot with EPIC views of Manhattan!
+Located on the 22nd floor of the rooftop of Westlight at The William Vale Hotel is a super chic spot with EPIC views of Manhattan!